javariahmad1011/test-case-library/API_Testing/README.md

 ## Quality Expectations

 A passing case requires more than seeing a success message.
 The persisted business state must be correct, protected data must remain protected, duplicate or partial operations must not occur, and the result should remain correct after refresh/re-query/re-authentication where applicable.

-## Notes for Interview Review

-The cases are intentionally detailed so they can support discussion of **why** a scenario matters, what risk it addresses, how data would be prepared, what evidence would be collected, and what additional regression would be selected if the case failed.